10 Mushrooms That Look Like Umbrellas

 Edible Status – Inedible (Poisonous)

 Fly agaric is an iconic toadstool species that gained popularity after debuting in the ‘Mario’ and ‘The Smurfs’ franchises.
-Its fruiting bodies can become 6-8 inches tall in optimal growing conditions.
+Its umbrella-shaped fruiting bodies can become 6-8 inches tall in optimal growing conditions.

 5. Prince MushroomMushrooms That Look Like Umbrellas 5